Ecrypty/florijncoinmnb/README-old.md

 4) number of address used in 'Account #x' : last address_index config name : max_gab
-   this config set max number of address that dashmnb gets from Trezor or Keepkey dashmnb uses these addresses to compare collateral address(es) in masternode.conf is correct number of masternodes : how many masternodes(1K fund) do you have in hw wallet(if address is sequential) number of last address_index that holds fund : /'y' in receive tab number of masternodes + 1 or number of last address_index + 1
+   this config set max number of address that florijncoinmnb gets from Trezor or Keepkey florijncoinmnb uses these addresses to compare collateral address(es) in masternode.conf is correct number of masternodes : how many masternodes(1K fund) do you have in hw wallet(if address is sequential) number of last address_index that holds fund : /'y' in receive tab number of masternodes + 1 or number of last address_index + 1